project-rainstorm/rainstorm/services/README.md

 1. create a folder here called `<service_name>`

-2. create a `docker-compose.yml` file which loads user-defined variables from `ENV`
+2. create a `docker-compose.yml` using variable names from the `.env`

-3. create a default `.env` with default variables set

-4. create a `service.json` with information and field definitions for all user-defined variables
+3. create a `service.json` with information and field definitions for all user-defined variables

-5. add a `.jpg` icon for the service to `raincloud/static/images/<service_name>.jpg`
+4. add a `.jpg` icon for the service to `raincloud/static/images/<service_name>.jpg`